Indo Europeesch Verbond: Final years

 In 1951 the IEV only accepted members that had chosen Indonesian citizenship and changed its name to the Indonesian name: 'Gabungan Indo Untuk Kesatuan Indonesia' (GIKI).
 All signs of goodwill towards the Indonesian Republic however did not mitigate anti-Dutch regulations by the Republican government and anti-Indo sentiments in general.
 Throughout the decade all Dutch language institutions for Indos continued to be eliminated.
 All schools, orphanages and retirement homes for Indos were closed by 1951.
 Widespread discrimination in the job market made it impossible for most Indos to pursue meaningful careers, while simultaneously the existing social security benefits were terminated by the Republican government.

 To distract attention from faltering economic progress and strengthen the fragile unity of the young Republic, President Sukarno continued his strategy of anti-western politics indirectly stimulating anti-Indo polarization.
 With the traumatic memory of the Bersiap violence in mind, most Indos that had originally chosen Indonesian citizenship revised their decision.
 Even IEV leaders that had previously advocated Indonesian citizenship now fled the country.
 By 1962 both the IEV and its constituency had practically disappeared from Indonesia.

 Remnants of the IEV and GIKI in Indonesia have later merged to the GIKI foundation on 14 May 1961, later becoming inactive in the 80's.
-The foundation later split to Surabaya and East Java camps,.
-What remain in the Surabaya foundation becomes the SMA GIKI I and III, who similarly still uses the Indo Europeesch Verbond logo.
+The foundation later split to Surabaya and East Java camps.
+What remained in the Surabaya foundation became the SMA GIKI I and III, who similarly still used the Indo Europeesch Verbond logo.